 Considerations.
-Equity compensation has been granted and awarded under our 2001 Long-Term Incentive Plan, or the 2001 LTIP, in the form of stock options and restricted stock.
-The 2001 LTIP expired in October, 2011, and was replaced with our 2011 Long-Term Incentive Compensation Plan, or the 2011 LTIP (the 2001 LTIP and the 2011 LTIP are sometimes referred to as the LTIPs).
-All 2012 grants and awards of equity compensation were made under the 2011 LTIP.
-Except for the authorization for our non-employee directors to receive grants and awards from the plan, including an annual aware of shares of our stock to these directors, and the inclusion of a recovery or clawback policy, the 2001 LTIP and the 2011 LTIP have substantially the same terms.
+Equity compensation has been granted and awarded under our 2011 Long-Term Incentive Compensation Plan, or the 2011 LTIP, which replaced our 2001 Long-Term Incentive Plan, or 2001 LTIP, which expired in October 2011 (the 2001 LTIP and the 2011 LTIP are sometimes referred to as the LTIPs).
+Except for the authorization for our non-employee directors to receive grants and awards from the plan, including an annual award of shares of our stock to these directors, and the inclusion of a recovery or clawback policy, the 2001 LTIP and the 2011 LTIP have substantially the same terms.